Analysis | Where the race stands, one day before Election Day

 The Democrats have built a 91,000-voter advantage in the early vote in all-important, Las Vegas-based Clark County.
 That’s bigger than it was in 2016, when it was about 73,000 votes.
 Even accounting for population growth, they’ve exceeded their previous advantage in the county, which accounts for two-thirds of all votes in Nevada.

 Statewide, the edge is less — around 39,000 votes — thanks to Trump doing better in rural areas.
-But it’s enough for longtime Nevada political expert Jon Ralston to predict Biden will carry the state just as Hillary Clinton did two years ago (albeit by just two points).
+But it’s enough for longtime Nevada political expert Jon Ralston to predict Biden will carry the state just as Hillary Clinton did four years ago (albeit by just two points).
 Ralston calls the Democrats’ early vote advantage in Clark County “a formidable, unprecedented firewall.”